uchicago-2025-capp30122/30122-project-andes-indus-analytics/README.md

 ***
 ### How to run the project

+1. Clone the repo for the project using the url on GitHub

 As this module brings together information from different data sources.
 To run this program it is necessary to provide an APP key for the City of Chicago Data.
 The steps to create an APP KEY are: